40th INSEAD Venture Competition

 Dates to remember

 Teams go through three rigourous stages of the competition that culminate in a final with the best teams pitching their ventures to a panel of judges.
-Judges will use a scoresheet with elements found under IVC Criteria as a guide for judging each entry.
+Judges will use a scoresheet with elements found under the IVC Criteria as a guide for judging each entry.

 - Judges will evaluate based on quality of venture summary to determine the most compelling ventures (up to twelve) to progress to the next stage of the competition.